KaayZouee/KaayZouee/README.md

 ---

 ## 💀 Pet Peeves & Hates
 - Dust (why is it everywhere?)
-- Uglie-looking fish ☹️
-- Linux (yeah, even as an Arch user, it frustrates me sometimes)
+- Linux (yeah, even as a Linux user)
-- Windows users
+- SOME Windows users

----

-## 🎲 Random Facts
-- Multi-interests final boss
-- Grammar is my biggest nemesis
-- I’m cool?
-I guess... maybe...
-- RIP Spotify TUI 🤧

----

-## 🚫 DNI (Do Not Interact)
-No specific blacklist, just:
-**Don’t be weird or harass people.** That’s all.

 ---